 I’ve had a few fears about writing this blog.
 I’ve been afraid it would become too heavy and few people would read it.
 Then I received your incredible, meaningful, and insightful comments on Father Hunger.
 I realized then, trying to find healing from Father Hunger is a big, big deal.
 The poll showed that 90% of you agreed with me.

 Then I received a comment from Danielle and it rocked my world.
 She said, “When I was 11-13 my dad never even talked to me.
 He would tell me I looked and acted too much like my mom (who had just left him) so he wanted nothing to do with me.
 I went online and started getting into major trouble.
 Phone sex, cyber sex, webcam shows, you name it I did it.”

 If this blog helps one person like Danielle, it’s worth it.
 So how does one go about getting healed from Father Hunger?
 And how do you deal with father hunger?
-I have a few ideas, and the thoughts from your comments gave me some more.
-Some of these suggestions might just work and that would be awesome.
-So here goes.
+I have a few ideas and your comments gave me some more.

 Let’s talk next about “Reaching out for a Father.”